Make the First Seconds Count with a Killer Intro VideoVideo Tutorials

 Play a preview of the project by pressing spacebar in After Effects.
 When you play the preview in After Effects, you’ll see a ton of placeholders fly across the screen.
 These placeholders need to be updated with our own assets to customize the intro.

 It’s easiest if you round up all of your photos and video footage into a single folder then drop your photos and videos into the placeholders.
-I’ll be working with footage from Storyblocks Video and images from Storyblocks Images.
+I’ll be working with footage and images.
 Feel free to use the assets provided in the dropbox link above or work with your own assets.

 4. Update the Intro Text